 Not Independent (1)

-Age: 54

-Edmonton, AB, Canada 2023 Anni al Meeting Voting Results:
+Age: 55 Edmonton, AB, Canada

-Director since January 2023 For: 91.52%
+Director since January 2023

-Public Board Interlocks: None Withheld: 8.48%
+Public Board Interlocks: None

 Mr. Porter's personal and professional passions, beyond his role as an advisor, have led him down the path of executive leadership training, board governance and the value they provide.
 He brings experience serving on boards in both the private and non-profit sectors.